Metal-catalyzed cyclopropanations

-Mechanism and Stereochemistry
+Mechanism and stereochemistry

-Prevailing Mechanism

 Definitive mechanistic studies of rhodium-catalyzed cyclopropanation are lacking.
 However, the mechanism has been rationalized based on product distribution and stereoselectivity.
 Attack of the diazo compound on the metal center generates a zwitterionic metal alkyl complex, which expels nitrogen gas to afford a metal carbene intermediate.
 Concerted addition of the metal carbene to the olefin (without direct coordination of the olefin to the metal) generates the observed cyclopropane product.
 The configuration of the olefin is retained throughout the process; however, metal carbenes with heterotopic faces may generate a mixture of diastereomers, as shown at the right of Eq.
 (2).